 Cheyenne, Wyoming Territory, 1878

-The next day at the construction site proved just as informative as the last.
+The next day at the construction site proved just as uninformative as the last.
 Wade sat on his horse by the side of the tracks, watching the long line of men stretch out in both directions across the plains.
-Occasionally one of them would set up a song as they work, a sharp, shanty sort of a song that reminded Wade of the War.
+Occasionally one of them would set up a song as they worked, a sharp, shanty sort of a song that reminded Wade of the war.

 How many of these men were soldiers like me?

-Wade thought that at least a good half of them were of his age or higher, and so would probably have served.
-He was careful not to speculate for which side.
+Wade thought that at least half of them were his age or older, and so they would probably have served.
+He was careful not to speculate on which side.
 Even now, thirteen years after the war, he knew there was still a terrible rivalry.

-The heat was merciless today, and two of the youngest men ran back and forth from the carts with canteens of water, ladling a scoop of water to any of the men who asked for it.
+The heat was merciless, and two of the youngest men ran back and forth from the carts with canteens of water, ladling a scoop of water to any of the men who asked for it.
 The incessant drum and drub of hammers on iron and steel were forming a rhythm to Wade’s day.

 Most of them are drifters, like me.

 Wade recognized the self-contained, independent nature of others who had chosen to drift from job to job after the Civil War.
 A small portion of them were Mexicans, but the majority of the workers here appeared to have no great allegiance or belonging to Cheyenne itself.

 What did that mean?
 Did that make them more susceptible to bribery, or fights?
 Or less?

+As Wade was pondering these things, he thought back to his conversation with Abe, the worker that Wade had spoken to yesterday, and who Wade was recognizing as an unofficial foreman for the rail workers.
+Wade had managed to grab him at the water tank, and mentioned the bridge explosion.

-“Yeah, the explosion was pretty bad,” Abe confessed to him when Wade tried to ask him about it.
+“Yeah, the explosion was pretty bad,” Abe had confessed.
 Abe looked uncomfortable being singled out for Wade’s attention, but Wade knew he had to get the one the others looked to as a ringleader on board with his direction.
-Otherwise nothing was going to happen.
+Otherwise, nothing was going to happen.

 “Someone sent the wrong message down the line.
 The scouts messed it up,” Abe said, and shrugged.
 “That’s what I heard, anyway.
 I wasn’t there to see it myself.”